alebairos/xfutebol/manual.md

 - **Defenders:** Strong, defense-focused players.
 - **Midfielders:** Versatile players adept in both offense and defense.
 - **Goal Keepers:** Specialized in defending the goal, with the option to join attacks.
-- **Dribblers:** Skilled in evading opponents and maintaining ball control.
+- **Dribblers:** Skilled in evading opponents and maintaining ball control. *A Dribbler only can be stopped by a Defender or a GK.*
 - **Goalers:** Focused on scoring and long-range shots.
-- **Long Experts:** Specialized in executing uninterceptible long passes and shots.
+- **Long Experts:** Specialized in executing uninterceptible long passes and curved balls.

 ## 2. Game Setup